 Figure 2.
 The Silicone breast implant on the left is a smooth surface implant while the one on the right is a textured surfaced one.

 There are three acceptable locations of the incisions for the insertion of the breast implants in breast augmentation.
-Each can have its advantages and disadvantages based on individual factors (The belly button incision, also known as the transumbilical approach, is not considered for a variety of reasons.)
+Each has advantages and disadvantages based on individual factors.
+(The belly button incision, also known as the transumbilical approach, is not considered for a variety of reasons.)
 These insertion sites are:

 - Inframammary.
 This is the most common approach and involves an incision placed at the bottom of the breast, in or near the fold where it arises from the chest.
-This location provide the most flexibility both short and long term, superior visualization and exposure for surgery, and more predictable results on average compared to the other sites.
-Research studies have documented additional important advantages that can be discussed with Dr. Turkeltaub during your consultation.
+This location provides the most flexibility both short- and long-term, superior visualization and exposure for surgery, more predictable results and a lower risk of developing capsular contracture compared to the other sites.

 - Transaxillary.
 Implants are inserted through an incision in the armpit with the big selling point being that there will be no scar located on the breast itself.
-When performed endoscopically, results can be good but there are several important issues and risks that must be discussed and considered before electing this option.
-Dr. Turkeltaub can review these with you during your consultation.
+When performed endoscopically, results can be good but there are several important issues and risks, such as an increased incidence of capsular contracture and implant malposition that must be discussed and considered before electing this option.

-The incision chosen for the insertion of the breast implant can impact the ultimate sensation of the nipple after surgery.
-For more on this, read: The Incision Used in Breast Augmentation Can Affect the Sensation of the Nipple-Areola Complex.
+The incision chosen for the insertion of the breast implants can impact the ultimate sensation of the nipple after surgery.
+For more on this, read Dr. Turkeltaub’s blog post on breast augmentation incisions and nipple sensation.

 Behind or in Front of the Muscle

-Breast implants can be placed in a “pocket” either behind the large chest wall muscle known as the pectoralis major muscle (subpectoral or submuscular) or directly in front of it (submammary).
+Breast implants can be placed in a “pocket” either behind (deep to) the pectoralis major muscle on the chest wall (subpectoral or submuscular) or directly in front of it (submammary).
 The appearance and dynamics of the breasts are quite different between these two locations as are the consequences of gravity, weight fluctuations, implant size and time.
 The most significant advantages for placing the implants in a submuscular pocket include:

 - Mammograms are usually more easily and accurately read versus when implants are situated in front of the muscle (submammary).